 VMware is the most popular software company providing enterprise-level cloud computing and virtualization solutions.
 If you’re a tech professional, chances are you have worked with, or at least know its name.
 VMware is widely used to deploy servers and cloud platforms on the web.
 Many home users also use it to create their favorite Linux virtual machines.
 Moreover, they offer a huge list of user convenient utilities, known as VMware tools.
 These are developed especially to enhance the performance of your virtual machines and make management almost effortless.
-In this guide, we’ll discuss 30 extremely useful VMtools that can make virtualization more accessible than ever.
+This guide will discuss 30 extremely useful VMtools that can make virtualization more accessible than ever.

 Best VMware Tools for Tech Professionals

-Some VMware tools increase the speed and performance of your virtual machines, whereas some VMware management tools will make administration into a child’s play.
-Our editors have compiled this list with all kinds of tools that can be of help to modern tech professionals.
+Some VMware tools increase your virtual machines’ speed and performance, whereas some VMware management tools will make administration into a child’s play.
+Our editors have compiled this list with all kinds of tools to help modern tech professionals.
 Take a glance through them and install the ones you really need.

 1. As Built Report

-The first pick in our list is a compelling configuration framework that is used for producing build documents in several formats, including text, HTML, XML, and Word.
+The first pick in our list is a compelling configuration framework used to produce build documents in several formats, including text, HTML, XML, and Word.
 It utilizes the Windows PowerShell and its documentation framework PScribo.
 Admins often use this robust tool for creating reports for their IT-related tasks.
 Moreover, this tool is pretty lightweight and won’t be consuming significant resources of your virtual machines.

 Features of As Built Report